htdebeer/pandocomatic/index.md

 Converting a single document
 ----------------------------

-Pandocomatic allows you to put [pandoc command line options](http://pandoc.org/MANUAL.html) in the document to be converted itself.
-Instead of a complex pandoc command line invocation, pandocomatic allows you to convert your markdown document with just:
+Pandocomatic allows you to put [pandoc command-line options](http://pandoc.org/MANUAL.html) in the document to be converted itself.
+Instead of a complex pandoc command-line invocation, pandocomatic allows you to convert your markdown document `hello_world.md` with just:

 ``` {.bash}
 pandocomatic hello_world.md
 ```

-Pandocomatic starts by mining the [YAML](http://yaml.org/) metadata in `hello_world.md` for a `pandocomatic_` property.
+Pandocomatic starts by extracting the YAML metadata blocks in `hello_world.md`, looking for a `pandocomatic_` property.
 If such a property exists, it is treated as an **internal pandocomatic template** and the file is converted according to that **pandocomatic template**.
-For more information about *pandocomatic template*s, see the [chapter about templates](#pandocomatic-templates) in this manual.
+For more information about *pandocomatic template*s, see the [chapter about templates](#pandocomatic-templates) later in this manual.

 For example, if `hello_world.md` contains the following pandoc markdown
 text: